 “Epidemiology is connected to everything,” Dr. Varmus said.
 “We heard today about clinical science, about global health, about environmental health, about mechanisms of disease, about counting what's there so [we] can study it…Almost all provocative questions begin with some epidemiological observation.
 I want to thank all of you for coming today to celebrate not only Joe as an NIH hero, but epidemiology as a remarkable underpinning and cohesive effort throughout the realm of cancer research.”

-The agenda from the symposium can be viewed online.
+The agenda and videos from the symposium can be viewed online.